CSGraduateCouncil-VirginiaTech/csgc-website/meetings.md

 ---

 ## <a name="Regularmeetings"></a>Regular meetings<a href="#Regularmeetings"><i class="fa fa-link" aria-hidden="true"></i></a>
-Time: Every other Thursday, 2:00 to 3:00
+Time: Every other Monday, 12:30 to 1:30
+* Aug 28
-* Jan 30
+* Sep 11
-* Feb 16
+* Sep 25
-* March 2
+* Oct 09
-* Mar 16
+* Oct 23
-* Mar 30
+* Nov 06
-* Apr 13
+* Nov 20
-* Apr 27
+* Dec 04
-* May 11
+* Dec 18

-Location: Torg 3160A and Zoom.
+Location: Gilbert 3001 and Zoom.
 Please access the link from the [Calendar Event](https://calendar.google.com/calendar?cid=dnQuZWR1X240bnQ0aGdlNTBrdjdqajFjZDN1NzllaW1rQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20).

 ## <a name="Contact"></a>Contact<a href="#Contact"><i class="fa fa-link" aria-hidden="true"></i></a>
 * See the [mailing list](https://groups.google.com/a/vt.edu/forum/#!forum/csgc-g) to see what we're up to or to get in touch.